jonathancraddock/mootparadox_grav/pages/02.blog/extended-mardale-horseshoe/item.md

 My plan was to start at Mardale Head, climbing High Street via the classic Riggindale route, then making a circuit around Mardale Ill Bell, Harter Fell, Branstree and Selside Pike.
 I think it would have been a really nice route, had it not been for an unexpected road closure conspiring against me; but more of that later!
 It was the 21st March, 2012, and a very pleasant spring day.

+!!!!
+A 30km circuit of Mardale Head. (*Waiwright Book 2: The Far Eastern Fells*)

 ===

 The classic "Mardale Horseshoe" appears to ascend via the Riggindale ridge and descends the Gatescarth Pass.
 My route today was a intended as a natural extension of this, to avoid leaving a couple of stranded, un-bagged Wainwrights on the south-eastern shore of Haweswater.
 I think it's well worth considering, and it's pretty easy once the initial climb to High Street is behind you.
 With hindsight, a better alternative for me might have been to park at Burnbanks and ascend via High Raise, descending via Hare Shaw - I'd say this is just under 30km - but the downside would have been to omit the classic ridge route above Riggindale.